FAQ 2 - Materials

 Can I use ArtResin to coat fishing lures?

-- Watch the video: Using ArtResin on a Fishing Lure
+- Using ArtResin Epoxy Resin on a Fishing Lure

 - Yes.
-ArtResin is very durable and waterproof.
-Once cured, the resin does not pose a threat to aquatic life as it is inert.
-Although ArtResin can be indented with a fingernail in the first few days after curing, it is not typically able to be indented after the first 72 hour window.
-ArtResin will stay completely clear over time and not yellow like most other resins, resulting in a realistic-looking lure that will last
+ArtResin epoxy resin is very durable and waterproof.
+Once cured, the resin is inert and therefore does not pose a threat to aquatic life.
+Although it can be indented with a fingernail in the first few days after curing, it is not typically able to be indented after the first 72 hour window.
+ArtResin epoxy resin has been shown in third party lab tests to outperform other epoxy resins in terms of non-yellowing longevity, resulting in a realistic-looking lure that will last.

 Can I use ArtResin on a guitar body?